Music at the Piano Year 3 (8-9 Year Olds)

 Age: 8-9 years of age (successful completion of Music at the Piano Year 2 is required to enter this level)

-- Two 30 minute private lessons (scheduled individually and completed via Zoom or in person as safety guidelines allow) with a South Florida Music piano instructor
+- One 1-hour private lesson (scheduled individually and completed no later than August 31st, 2021) with a South Florida Music piano instructor

 Description: Music at the Piano Year 3 is designed as an extension of the Music at the Piano curriculum for children who wish to continue their piano education in a group setting.
 Advancing repertoire will continue to build upon musical reading, singing, composing, improvisation, transposition, and reading music.
 The parent/caregiver works alongside his or her child both in the classroom and at home.
 New songs and material will be presented each week, so regular attendance is essential.
 Children must complete each semester of Music at the Piano successfully in order to move on the next level.